-(2) A person is not qualified for election as a member of Parliament if that person-

-- (a) is of unsound mind; - (b) is holding or acting in an office the functions of which involve a responsibility for or in connection with the conduct of an election;

-- (c) is a traditional or cultural leader as defined in article 246(6) of this Constitution; - (d) has been adjudged or otherwise declared bankrupt under any law in force in Uganda and has not been discharged; - (c) is under a sentence of death or a sentence of imprisonment exceeding nine months imposed by any competent court without the option of a fine; - (f) has, within the seven years immediately preceding the election, been convicted by a competent court of a crime involving dishonesty or moral turpitude; or - (g) has, within the seven years immediately preceding the election, been convicted by a competent court of an offence under any law relating to elections conducted by the Electoral Commission.

-(3) Under the movement political system, a person elected to Parliament while he or she is a member of a local government council or holds a public office shall resign the office before assuming the office of a member of Parliament.

-(4) Under the multiparty political system, a public officer or a person employed in any government department or agency of the government or an employee of a local government or any body in which the government has controlling interest, who wishes to stand in a general election as a member of Parliament shall resign his or her office at least ninety days before nomination day.
+- 2. A person is not qualified for election as a member of Parliament if that person - a. is of unsound mind; - b. is holding or acting in an office the functions of which involve a responsibility for or in connection with the conduct of an election; - c. is a traditional or cultural leader as defined in clause (6) of article 246 of this Constitution; - d. has been adjudged or otherwise declared bankrupt under any law in force in Uganda and has not been discharged; or - e. is under a sentence of death or a sentence of imprisonment exceeding nine months imposed by any competent court without the option of a fine. - f. has, within the seven years immediately preceding the election, been convicted by a competent court of a crime involving dishonesty or moral turpitude; - g. has, within the seven years immediately preceding the election, been convicted by a competent court of an offence under any law relating to elections conducted by the Electoral Commission. - 3.
+Under the movement political system, a person elected to Parliament while he or she is a member of a local government council or holds a public office shall resign the office before assuming the office of a member of Parliament. - 4.
+Under the multiparty political system, a public officer or a person employed in any government department or agency of the government or an employee of a local government or any body in which the government has controlling interest, who wishes to stand in a general election as a member of Parliament shall resign his or her office at least ninety days before nomination day.

-81. Election of members of Parliament.
+81. Election of members of Parliament

-(1) Repealed.

-(2) Whenever a vacancy exists in Parliament, the Clerk to Parliament shall notify the Electoral Commission in writing within ten days after the vacancy has occurred; and a by-election shall be held within sixty days after the vacancy has occurred.

-(3) Notwithstanding clause (2) of this article, a by-election shall not be held within six months before the holding of a general election of Parliament.
+- 1. [Repealed] - 2.
+Whenever a vacancy occurs in Parliament, the Clerk to Parliament shall notify the Electoral Commission in writing within ten days after the vacancy has occurred; and a by-election shall be held within sixty days after the Electoral Commission has received notification of the vacancy from the Clerk to Parliament. - 2a.
+Where the seat of a member of Parliament is declared vacant by a court - a. the registrar of the court shall transmit to the Clerk to Parliament a copy of the judgment of the court within ten days after the declaration; and - b. the Clerk to Parliament shall notify the Electoral Commission in writing of the vacancy within ten days after receiving the judgment from the registrar of the court. - 3.
+Notwithstanding clause (2) of this article, a by-election shall not be held within six months before the holding of a general election of Parliament.

+Outside professions of legislators

+• Outside professions of legislators

+• First chamber selection

+Replacement of legislators

+• Removal of individual legislators

+• Leader of first chamber
-(4) Every person elected to Parliament shall take and subscribe the oath of allegiance and the oath of member of Parliament specified in the Fourth Schedule to this Constitution.

-(5) Except for the purpose of taking the oaths referred to in clause (4) of this article, no person shall sit or vote in Parliament before taking and subscribing the oaths.
+- 4. Every person elected to Parliament shall take and subscribe the oath of allegiance and the oath of member of Parliament specified in the Fourth Schedule to this Constitution. - 5.
+Except for the purpose of taking the oaths referred to in clause (4) of this article, no person shall sit or vote in Parliament before taking and subscribing the oaths.

-82. Speaker and Deputy Speaker of Parliament.
+82. Speaker and Deputy Speaker of Parliament